Section News

 MEPN NVIS propagation (2130Z to about 2220Z) has

-flares and 2 X-class X-ray flares during the month.
+flares and 1 X-class X-ray flare during the month.
 There

 were some good DX band openings up through ten and